Forthcoming exhibition: History does not repeat itself, but rhymes: Chronicle Vol. 3

 Exhibition concept

-The exhibition will be held at the Up & Coming project space run by Tama Art University as part of the university’s 90th anniversary celebrations.
-A total of ten artists based in Germany and Japan have been invited to participate in the exhibition, which will be divided into two separate five-person shows, one in the first term and the other in the second term.
+A total of ten artists based in Germany and Japan have been invited to participate in the exhibition, which will be divided into two separate five-person shows, one in the first phase and the other in the second phase.
 By switching artists and artworks in the middle of the exhibition, a kaleidoscopic, fluid narrative will be created within a single exhibition.
-Furthermore, the exhibition itself will change and “rhyme” with the same exhibition to be held in Berlin.
+Furthermore, the exhibition itself will change and “ rhyme” with the same exhibition to be held in Germany.